PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter17/Answers to Exercises/Ex__2_quantum_experience.md

 3. Return to the Anaconda prompt for the qiskitenv environment you created in [Exercise 1](Ex__1_install_qiskit.md).

 4. Enter the following commands at the Anaconda prompt to set up your API token.
-You will need to replace *MY_TOKEN* with the token you copied to the clipboard in the earlier step:
+You will need to replace *MY_TOKEN* with the token you copied to the clipboard in step 2:
 ```
 python
 import qiskit